genid/MalePedigreeToolbox/README.rst

 .. code-block::

-   $ mpt make_models -i simulated_data.csv -o output_folder -mt MLP LDA -c -1
+   $ mpt make_models -i output_folder/simulated_data.csv -o output_folder -mt LDA -c -1

 This will create a pickled RandomizedSearchCV object containing the model.
-These can be used by the final component of these comands to predict the generational distance between individuals.
+These can be used by the final component of these commands to predict the generational distance between individuals.

 Predict generational distance (predict)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^